- Private GROUP TOUR (COSTS) is one hour long for this Notre Dame Cemetery walking tour. Also a one hour indoor presentation can be given.

-Stop 2 – Narcisse Deroy
+Stop 1 – Narcisse Deroy

 Deroy Park in Holyoke is located in front of the former West Street School (now Kelley School).
 Its original name was Canochet Park but was renamed in honor of Narcisse Deroy.
 Narcisse was in WW1 in the US Army.
 He lost his life at Chateau Thierry.

-stop 3 – Ferdinand Comeau
+stop 2 – Ferdinand Comeau

-Ferdinand Comeau was one of 14 children – 11 brothers and 3 sisters.
+Ferdinand Comeau (FINDAGRAVE) was one of 14 children – 11 brothers and 3 sisters.
 All survived childhood since they grew up in a mill town and not a mill city.
 Illnesses killed about half of children that grew up in a mill city 100 years ago.

-stop 4 – Arthur Perrault
+stop 3 – Arthur Perrault

-stop 5 – Charles Crevier and Joseph Marchand
+stop 4 – Charles Crevier and Joseph Marchand

-Charles Crevier served from 1890 to 1927 as pastor of Precious Blood Church in Holyoke.
+Charles Crevier (FINDAGRAVE) served from 1890 to 1927 as pastor of Precious Blood Church in Holyoke.
 He built the schools, rectory, and convent.
 He helped bring together all churches of Holyoke.
-His friend Joseph Marchand was pastor of Perpetual Help Church from 1903 to 1937.
+His friend Joseph Marchand (FINDAGRAVE) was pastor of Perpetual Help Church from 1903 to 1937.
 He started the new Perpetual Help Church in the middle of the 1920s.
 He then gave the old church structure to the Mater Dolorosa parish.

-stop 6 – Mitivier family
+stop 5 – Mitivier family

 Moses Mitivier was a surgeon in Holyoke from 1873 to 1892.
 He grew up in rural Quebec province.
 He attended medical school in New York City and later in Quebec City.
 He got rich on the California gold mine and moved to Holyoke to be a surgeon.
 He built the Mitivier Building on the northeast corner of High and Lyman Streets.
 He was the best and friendliest doctor in Holyoke in the pioneer era.
 His FINDAGRAVE memorial page gives his obituary.
 His wife, daughter, and son are all buried in this cemetery.
 He was at first buried in Precious Blood Cemetery but was removed from there and placed into Forestdale Cemetery in Holyoke.
 FINDAGRAVE

-stop 7 – Fortier Masoleum
+stop 6 – Fortier Masoleum

-Napoleon Fortier had built the only masoleum in South Hadley at the front of the cemetery.
+Napoleon Fortier (FINDAGRAVE) had built the only masoleum in South Hadley at the front of the cemetery.
 He was an innkeeper in Northampton where he owned three hotels – Leeds Hotel, Hotel Lafayette, and Baystate Hotel.
 The last is still there.
 In 1923 his wife died.
 Two weeks later he married his widowed sister-in-law.
 Napoleon, his brother Pierre, Caroline his wife, and Delia his second wife are all buried in this beautiful structure.